 Take a look at this year’s event in our video:

 Ticket applications open in the summer and will be advertised in Westminster Plus magazine, our free magazine for people aged 65 and over living in Westminster.
 If more than 1,000 people apply, tickets are allocated in a prize draw.
-This year, everyone who applied for a ticket received one.
+Last year, everyone who applied for a ticket received one.
 We also allocate tickets to our partners to help reach people who may most benefit from the event.

 For more information about free and low-cost events and activities for older people in Westminster throughout the year, contact your local Community Hub.